jonatack/bitcoin-development/how-to-review-bitcoin-core-prs.md

 [Bitcoin Core PR Review Club](https://bitcoin-core-review-club.github.io/) weekly meetings on IRC.
 The club was launched in May 2019 by [John Newbery](https://twitter.com/jfnewbery).
-You'll benefit the most if you prepare for each meeting in advance by studying, building and testing the PR under review.
-Go through the notes, questions, and logs of the previous meetings -- there is gold in there.
+You'll benefit the most if you prepare for each meeting in advance by studying, building, and testing the PR under review -- and then actually reviewing it!
+Go through the notes, questions, and logs of the previous meetings; there is gold in there.

+Many newcomers begin by filing pull requests that add to the hundreds already awaiting valuable review.
+In many cases, it may be better to begin by reviewing the existing pull requests and starting to understand what kind of pull requests and review are most helpful, while slowly gaining... the big picture.

 THE BIG PICTURE